Constraints on primordial black holes for nonstandard cosmologies: Introduction

-{In the standard cosmology\footnote{Throughout this article we will refer to the scenario where the universe is radiation-dominated immediately after inflation as the standard cosmology or the Standard Big Bang (SBB) cosmology}, in which the universe is radiation-dominated (RD) after inflation, the threshold density contrast $\delta_{\rm c}$ for the formation of PBHs is $0.41$ \citep{harada2013threshold}.} { However, in alternative models PBHs could also form, following different criteria.
-For instance, if the equation of state of the universe at early times departs from the RD; i.e. having a matter-dominated (MD) era after inflation.
-Some examples that would allow this dust-like evolution in the early universe are, for example, a slow post-inflationary reheating \citep{PhysRevLett.73.3195,PhysRevD.56.3258,Allahverdi:2010xz,Lozanov:2019jxc,RevModPhys.78.537,Amin2014eta} or if the universe were dominated by massive metastable particles after the inflationary epoch \citep{Nanopoulos:1979gx, Khlopov:1980mg}.
-Also, the recurrent picture of scalar fields dominating the universe will be explored in detail in section \ref{Sec2}.
-All these alternatives to the SBB alter the expansion rate of the universe and can bring important consequences for the formation and abundance of PBHs.}
+{In the standard cosmology\footnote{We will throughout refer to the scenario where the universe is radiation-dominated immediately after inflation as the standard cosmology or the Standard Big Bang cosmology.}, in which the universe is radiation-dominated (RD) after inflation, the threshold density contrast $\delta_{\rm c}$ for the formation of PBHs is $0.41$ \citep{Harada:2013epa}.} { However, in alternative models, PBHs could also form following different criteria.
+For instance, if the equation of state of the universe at early times departs from the RD, i.e. having a matter-dominated (MD) era after inflation.
+Some examples that would allow this dust-like evolution in the early universe are: a slow post-inflationary reheating \citep{PhysRevLett.73.3195,PhysRevD.56.3258,Allahverdi:2010xz,2019arXiv190704402L,RevModPhys.78.537,Amin2014eta}, and massive metastable particles dominating the universe after the inflationary epoch \citep{Nanopoulos:1979gx, Khlopov:1980mg}.
+Particular attention must be payed to the recurrent picture of scalar fields dominating the post-inflationary universe, and we will explore this case in detail in section \ref{Sec2}.
+All these alternatives to the standard Big Bang scenario alter the expansion rate of the universe and can bring important consequences for the formation and abundance of PBHs, as we shall review in this paper.}

 Current observations of the temperature anisotropies in the Cosmic Microwave Background (CMB) limit the energy scale during inflation to be smaller than $\mathcal{O}(10^{16})~\rm{GeV}$ (see e.g. \citep{Planck:2018jri}).
-On the other hand, observations of Big Bang Nucleosynthesis (BBN) require that the universe become RD at the energy scale $1-100~\rm{MeV}$ \citep{Kolb:1990vq, Tytler:2000qf,deSalas2015glj,Hasegawa2019jsa}.
+On the other hand, observations of Big Bang Nucleosynthesis (BBN) require that the universe become RD at the energy scale $1-100~\rm{MeV}$ \citep{1990eaun.book.....K, Tytler:2000qf,deSalas2015glj,Hasegawa2019jsa}.
 The expansion history between these two epochs is not well constrained by observations and, in principle, a nonstandard evolution could occur during this period.